paritytech/lightbeam-stammtisch/roadmap.md

 ## 2. Cleanup and removal of unnecessary code

 Lightbeam has a lot of cruft due to attempted and subsequently rolled-back abstractions, and just the general exploratory nature of the project combined with the low amount of manpower.
 A lot of this can be cleaned up to make Lightbeam easier to work on.

-TODO: Give examples of what needs to be cleaned up
+- The label system is massively overengineered due to the fact that it seemed like far more complexity was going to be necessary.
+Now that we have little remaining complexity in the usecases of the label system, we can reduce the complexity.
+- Most abstraction is done via macros, which are error-prone and difficult to work with.
+  Unfortunately this isn't really avoidable with the current system where the backend handles everything.
+See #3 for some points on fixing this.
+- The harness written for Lightbeam's tests before the Wasmtime integration is incomplete and since the migration from `wasmparser` to `wasm-reader` it no longer functions at all.
+The old tests are unnecessary and don't cover anything that Wasmtime's test suite doesn't, and the Wasmtime test suite is far easier to write new testcases in.
+The need to be abstract over Lightbeam test harness vs Wasmtime harness adds a lot of complexity that can be fixed by simply directly relying on Wasmtime's harness.
+This also means that entire files can be deleted wholesale.

 ## 3. Start abstracting and otherwise fixing up the codegen